 The National Archives, HCA 30 / 342, scanned document

-In order to make all digitised documents accessible, Huygens ING is developing a Virtual Research Environment (VRE).
+In order to make all digitised documents accessible, Huygens ING has developed a Virtual Research Environment (VRE).
 The VRE is financed by Samenwerkende Maritieme Fondsen.
+You can reach the website here.

 Reference to Dutch websites: